Side effects, treatment, and timeline for right side stroke recovery

 Weakness on the left side of the body is known as hemiparesis, and left side paralysis is known as hemiplegia.

-In order to regain movement in your affected side, you need to participate in physical therapy stroke rehabilitation exercises.
+In order to regain movement during right side stroke recovery, you need to participate in physical therapy stroke rehabilitation exercises.

 Rehab exercises help rebuild and strengthen the neural pathways in your brain that control movement.